telerik/winforms-docs/deployment-and-distribution/redistributing-telerik-ui-for-winforms.md

 * Images from one Telerik control __can be reused in another Telerik control__ as long as the customer has obtained licenses for both Telerik products.

-## Telerik UI for for WinForms Assemblies
+## Telerik UI for WinForms Assemblies

 When deploying your application on customer machines, you should make sure that the following assemblies are included in the distribution, being merged with the application executable or being recompiled with the special symbol set: